 For instance, I apply NPK 20:20:20 along with seaweed kelp once in 15 days.
 In between, I apply organic home-made liquid fertilizer twice a month and Silicon dioxide fertilizer once a month.
-In between, I apply mild doses of Calcium nitrate and Magnesium Sulphate together twice a month.
+In between these, I apply mild doses of Calcium nitrate and Magnesium Sulphate together twice a month.
 This method of low dose fertilizer application, either stand-alone or in appropriate combination, has helped me improve blooming in my orchids.
 I will cover this aspect at length in a separate post.

 Applying the right quantity of fertiliser to your orchids

 Having said this, there are some ground rules to begin with.
 Doing it right and understanding the basics of applying the right quantity of fertiliser is important.
 Following the recommended doses and frequency as advocated by the fertiliser manufacturer helps if your fertiliser is designed for orchids.
 But if it is a general plant fertiliser, it is always better to start with half the recommended dose and increase or decrease it based on the response of your plants.